-I'm a Computer Science undergraduate student at the Georgia Insitutue of Technology, iOS Developer, and AR enthusiast
+I'm a Georgia Tech Computer Science alumna, iOS Developer, and AR enthusiast

 Some of these projects are private research for Georgia Tech, but the applications and code samples are available on request.

 The goal of this research team is to develop a suite of iOS, Android, and web applications for patients suffering from aphasia and their clinicians.
 While working on this team I have developed iOS applications to streamline the diagnostic testing for aphasia.

 This application collects heart rate data and records audio to analyze the stress levels of surgeons during operations.
 Its purpose is to pinpoint which parts of a procedure residents find the most difficult and help determine how long it takes the residents to feel confident in the operating theater.
 It is currently being used to monitor the heart rate of ophthalmic surgery residents as they progress through their training at Emory University Hospital.